-53 Further, according to the Human Rights Committee, "[t]he duty to protect life also implies that States parties should take appropriate measures to address the general conditions in society that may give rise to direct threats to life or prevent individuals from enjoying their right to life with dignity," adding that these include the "degradation of the environment," UN Human Rights Committee, General Comment 36 on the right to life, health, 2013 (CRC/C/GC/15), para.
-5, 71.
+&lt;sup>72 Further, according to the Human Rights Committee, "[t]he duty to protect life also implies that States parties should take appropriate measures to address the general conditions in society that may give rise to direct threats to life or prevent individuals from enjoying their right to life with dignity," adding that these include the "degradation of the environment," UN Human Rights Committee, General Comment 36 on the right to life, 2018 (CCPR/C/GC/36), para.
+26, 62.